 Snake dreams can have a sexual connotation

-A recent article on EssayHelper4You described that Freud’s classic dream interpretation theory ascertains that a snake in a dream is just a phallic symbol, dealing with male energy.
+A recent article described that Freud’s classic dream interpretation theory ascertains that a snake in a dream is just a phallic symbol, dealing with male energy.
 A snake dream might be about how you experience your own sexuality.
 What is latent inside of you, what is stalking you, what do you fear is silently creeping up on you with the potential to destroy?
 Snake dreams might in fact hint at a number of challenging issues you’re facing in your life.

 The meanings of snakes in your dream could be about your “hidden subconscious”